slowernews/wisdom-tldr/README.md

 > *'Memories need sleep to get consolidated.
 Sleep deprivation is bad for memory.
 Stress also.'*

 > *'Repetition is good for memory but its a thin line between repetition and getting annoyed.'*

+CHALLENGE:

+Your past [mistakes](#on-mistakes-and-failure) are meant to guide you, not to define you.